MECHAkunEX/mechakunex.github.com/source/_posts/auto/2012-04-21-Game--Valkyria-Chronicles--PS3--2008--1.markdown

 I played for about three hours today.
 I got to the part where Squad 7 is officially formed and did the first Skirmish twice (once on each difficulty level.)
 I think that'll be my method... whenever there is a new Skirmish, do it twice.
+Or maybe I'll play them until I can (a) level everyone and (b) buy every available upgrade.

 So far, I really like the game.
 The gameplay is really unique and interesting... there's a lot of strategy to it.
 The story, which at this point is more of just a setting, is really compelling.
 I can't wait to play more.
 I found the opening swell as they left